©2024 340B Health. Unauthorized copying is expressly prohibited.

 Medicaid Managed Care: Medicaid managed care provides for the delivery of Medicaid health benefits and additional services through the contracted arrangements between state Medicaid agencies and MCOs that accept a set per member per month (i.e., capitation) payment for these services.

 Medicaid Rebate Net Price: The effective price paid for CODs by state Medicaid programs taking into account the MDRP rebates received by states.
 The basic rebate for most brand-name drugs is the greater of 23.1 percent of the AMP or the difference between the AMP and the Medicaid best price.
 The basic rebate for brand-name pediatric drugs and blood clotting factor is 17.1 percent or the difference between the AMP and the best price.
 Rebates for generic and over-the-counter drugs are 13 percent of the AMP, with no consideration of best price.
 Manufacturers must pay an additional rebate on brand-name and generic drugs for which the AMP increases more quickly than the rate of inflation based on the consumer price index for urban consumers.
-According to a 2005 CBO report, the average Medicaid rebate net price is 64 percent of average wholesale price.

 National Council for Prescription Drug Programs (NCPDP): A not-for-profit, accredited, standards development organization for the pharmacy services industry.
 The current version of NCPDP’s standards for electronic pharmacy claim transactions is version D.0.
 D.0 standards for retail pharmacy claims submission allow a pharmacy to indicate that a claim is for a 340B drug and that the submitted ingredient cost of the drug is the drug’s 340B price.
 See “20 Modifier” and “08 Modifier” for more information.